Stefano DALL'AGLIO

 Research Institute for Digital and Cultural Heritage

-I am Associate Professor of early modern history at Ca' Foscari, where I am a team member of the Venice Centre for Digital and Public Humanities and the coordinator of the Master's degree programme in Digital and Public Humanities.
+I am Associate Professor of early modern history at Ca' Foscari, where I am the vice-director of the Venice Centre for Digital and Public Humanities and the coordinator of the Master's degree programme in Digital and Public Humanities.

 I have published widely on political and religious dissent in Renaissance Florence and Italy, with a specific focus on Girolamo Savonarola and sixteenth-century Savonarolism, and political opposition to the Medici.
 My books include 'Vulnera diligentis', 'Savonarola in Francia', 'L'eremita e il sinodo', 'Savonarola and Savonarolism', and 'L'assassino del duca', while my edited volumes are 'Oral Culture in Early Modern Italy', 'Voices and Texts in Early Modern Italian Society', and 'Storie nascoste'.
 My monograph 'The Duke’s Assassin.
 Exile and Death of Lorenzino de’ Medici' (Yale University Press, 2015) won the Helen and Howard R. Marraro Prize awarded by the American Historical Association.
 My article ‘Voices under Trial.
 Inquisition, Abjuration, and Preachers' Orality in Sixteenth-Century Italy’ (Renaissance Studies, 2017) was awarded a honorable mention by the Society for Renaissance Studies.
 I am currently working with the Medici Archive Project on a newly discovered corpus of letters written by the prince and cardinal Leopoldo de’ Medici to his agent in Rome Ottavio Falconieri.